Longtime Companion

-Longtime Companion is a 1989 American romantic drama film directed by Norman René and starring Bruce Davison, Campbell Scott, Patrick Cassidy, and Mary-Louise Parker.
-The first wide-release theatrical film to deal with the subject of AIDS, the film takes its title from the euphemism The New York Times used during the 1980s to describe the surviving same-sex partner of someone who had died of AIDS.
+Longtime Companion is a 1989 American romantic drama film directed by Norman René in his feature directorial debut, and starring Bruce Davison, Campbell Scott, Patrick Cassidy, and Mary-Louise Parker.
+The first wide-release theatrical film to deal with the subject of AIDS, it takes the title from the euphemism The New York Times used during the 1980s to describe the surviving same-sex partner of someone who had died of AIDS.

 Plot

 Longtime Companion chronicles the first years of the AIDS epidemic as seen through its impact on several gay men and the straight friend of one of them.
 The film is split into several sections identified by dates.

 July 3, 1981

 Willy, a personal trainer, and his friend John are spending time with affluent gay couple David and Sean at their beach house on Fire Island for the 4th of July.
 Sean is a screenwriter for the popular daytime soap opera Other People and David comes from a blue blood background and has a large trust fund.
 Back in the city, Howard is preparing to audition for Sean's soap.
 His boyfriend is Paul, a business executive, and their next-door neighbor is Lisa, an antiques dealer, whose childhood friend Fuzzy is a lawyer who represents Howard.

 That morning, The New York Times publishes its first article about the rise of a new "gay cancer".
 The news spreads as friends call each other.
 Some are immediately concerned, others dismissive.
 Willy meets Fuzzy at a tea dance later in the afternoon and they begin a relationship.
 Howard lands the role.